ForwardStar/RadixGraph/README.md

 #define USE_ART 1
 ```

 Recompile and RadixGraph automatically uses ART as its vertex index.
-Note: we do not suggest using ART, as it has its own thread management scheme (``Optimistic Lock Coupling (OLC)`` with ``Quiescent State Based Reclamation (QSBR)``), while RadixGraph is mainly designed for ``openMP`` and ``std::thread``.
-Although we currently did not find problems with the ART integration, we do not guarantee full concurrency correctness when using ART.
+Note: ART has its own thread management system through ``unodb::qsbr_thread``.
+It is user's responsibility to create and manage threads when using ART as the vertex index in RadixGraph.

 To use vertex array, set both ``USE_SORT`` and ``USE_ART`` as 0:
 ```cpp